Mahvash Waqar: Laal

 Laal the Band was formed in late 2007, after the sacking of the Chief Justice Iftikhar Chaudhry.
 The band members along with the public protested against the incident and demanded the restoration of judiciary by the president.
 The members then joined up together to form a Musical continuation of the Progressive Writers Movement of Faiz Ahmed Faiz, Habib Jalib and Ahmed Faraz.
 The band's aim is to popularize the works of these socialist writers by setting their revolutionary poetry to music.
-The current band members include Mahvash, Shahram, Taimur and Haider Rahman.
+The current band members include Mahvash, Taimur and Haider Rahman.
 Mahvash sings backup for the band.

 Discography

 Mahvash has played backup vocals for Laal band's debut album, Umeed e Sahar.